UniTime/unitime-doc/personal-schedule.md

 ![Personal Schedule](images/personal-schedule-1.png){:class='screenshot'}

 The page displays a personal schedule of the user.
 This includes all events requested by the user.
-For students, it also includes all classes and examinations he/she is enrolled and the related course related events.
+For students, it also includes all classes and examinations they are enrolled and the related course related events.
 For instructors, it includes all classes and examinations they are assigned to.

 Users with Event Lookup Schedule permission can lookup a schedule of another person using the **Lookup** button.